#TBT celebrity photos released this week

 4)

-Joan Collins posted this photo of herself with Paul Newman in the 60s:
+Mandy Moore posted this photo of herself playing dress up in the late 80s:

 5)